-SHEARWATER AND PUFFIN WATCH
+SHEARWATER AND PUFFIN VOYAGE

 A stunning evening sailing around Ramsey Island and then further out to the waters of the Bishops and Clerks Islands.
 See colonies of puffins, see seals, and watch the tens of thousands of migrating shearwaters as the sun sets.
 Suitable for all ages and abilities.

 “As head skipper I love all the voyages but this particular voyage on a warm sunny evening is serene.”

 Judd Kohler, Head Skipper